webbjj/clustertools/docs/source/analysis.rst

 **Cluster Properties Dependent on the External Tidal Field**

-In cases where the ``StarCluster`` does not evolve in isolation, it is possible to specify both the cluster's orbit and the the external tidal field.
-When orbital and tidal field information are provided, ``clustertools`` makes use of ``galpy`` to calcuate additional cluster properties like its tidal radius (also referred to as the Jacobi radius) or limiting radius (also referred to as the King tidal radius).
+Cluster properties that depend on the external tidal field, like its tidal radius (also referred to as the Jacobi radius) or limiting radius (also referred to as the King tidal radius), can be calculated when the orbit and external tidal field are given.
 The defualt external potential is always the MWPotential2014 model from ``galpy``, which is an observationally motived represetnation of the Milky Way.
 However it is always possible to define a potential using the ``pot`` variable where applicable.

 For example, the limiting radius of a cluster (radius where the density falls to background) can be measured via: